Jerit-Baiju/caelium-github/CONTRIBUTING.md

 ## Issues and Feature Suggestions

-If you have any feature suggestions, bug fixes, or general inquiries related to Caelium, please don’t hesitate to raise an issue in our [GitHub repository](https://github.com/CaeliumHQ/.github/issues).
+If you have any feature suggestions, bug fixes, or general inquiries related to Caelium, please don't hesitate to raise an issue in our [GitHub repository](https://github.com/CaeliumHQ/.github/issues).
 Your feedback is invaluable to us and helps improve the platform for everyone.

+## Pull Request Guidelines

+When submitting a pull request:

+- Ensure your code follows our coding standards
+- Include tests for new features or bug fixes
+- Update documentation as needed
+- Write clear, descriptive commit messages
+- Reference any related issues in your pull request description

-Together, let’s build something great!
+Together, let's build something great!